MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Surface Hub 2S device running Windows 10 Team
 - Separate device running Windows 10
 - Surface UEFI Configurator tool to create the SEMM package
-- Windows 10 or Windows 11 Pro/Enterprise OS image, version 1909 or later
+- Windows 10/11 Pro or Enterprise OS image, version 1909 or later
 - Two USB drives that have 16 GB of storage, FAT32 format
 - The drivers and firmware for Windows 10 Pro and Enterprise in a Surface Hub 2 Microsoft Windows Installer (MSI) file
 - Internet connection